bronson/portkey/README.md

 ### Managing Users

-Edit the `web/passwd` file directly to manage users.
+Edit the `passwd` file to manage users.
 The file format is simple:
 ```
 username:password
 ```

 Each line contains a username and password pair separated by a colon.
+A sample file is provided as `passwd.example`.

 ### Removing Access Rules